parkerdavis1/agave-portfolio/content/projects/raincrow/index.md

 ---
 title: RainCrow
-summary: Automatically gather weather data for eBird checklists using historical weather APIs.
+description: Automatically gather weather data for eBird checklists using historical weather APIs.
 Used by thousands of people every week.
 techtags:
     - Svelte/Sveltekit
     - HTML